-At GoWin we take our responsibility to players’ information and money very seriously, and work with cyber-security experts to ensure our encryption keep us from being an attractive target for would-be hackers looking to steal data.
-It’s down to players to ensure that they never, ever play at unlicensed casinos, where treats to your data and dollar can come in all shapes and sizes.
+At GoWin we take our responsibility to players’ information and money very seriously and work with cyber-security experts to ensure our encryption keep us from being an attractive target for would-be hackers looking to steal data.
+It’s down to players to ensure that they never, ever play at unlicensed casinos, where threats to your data and dollar can come in all shapes and sizes.